-Much of the recent research on executive compensation has been based on the ExecuComp database used above (see, for example, Core et al., 2003; Murphy, 1999).
-However, because pay does not grow proportionately with size, small firms are likely to pay a larger fraction of total executive pay in the economy than is suggested by their fraction of total stock-market capitalization.
+In this section, we turn to examine the growing economic significance of executive pay during the period under consideration.
+In examining this question, we take into account not only the firms in the ExecuComp database but also other public firms.
+Much of the recent research on executive compensation has been based on the ExecuComp database used above (see, e.g., Core, Guay and Larcker (2003), Murphy (1999)).
+This database consists of firms that belong to the S&P 500, Mid-Cap 400 and Small-Cap 600 or firms that once belonged to these indexes.
+However, because pay does not grow proportionately with size, small firms are likely to pay a larger fraction of total executive pay in the economy than is suggested by their fraction of total stock market capitalization.
 Therefore, in any assessment of the economic significance of such pay, it is important to take into account the large number of mid-cap and small-cap firms outside the ExecuComp database.